 A metadatabase can be accessed only by using a public IP address.
-Ensure that you have configured a public IP address for your cluster.
+Make sure that you have configured a public IP address for your cluster.
 Do not change the public IP address.
 Otherwise, the database whitelist becomes invalid.

-You cannot manage the metadata of a local metadatabase in the console.
+You cannot manage the metadata of an on-premises metadatabase in the console.
 However, you can use the Hue tool on a cluster to manage the metadata.

 - Total capacity: 200 MiB